-Learn more about our Current Efforts and Donate Here.
+Learn more about our Current Efforts

-Diocesan Disaster Coordinators are a key part of our program strategy.
-Appointed by bishops, they serve as liaisons for our staff, work with congregations to develop preparedness plans, and assess damage and needs following a disaster.
-Through our program, Coordinators also can receive assistance from Partners in Response, a group of experts who travel to impacted communities to help churches discern their role in the recovery process.
+Diocesan Disaster Coordinators are a key part of the US Disaster Program strategy.
+Appointed by bishops, they serve as liaisons for Episcopal Relief & Development staff, work with congregations to develop preparedness plans and assess the damage and needs following a disaster.
+Through the program, coordinators can also receive assistance from Partners in Response and Resilience, a group of experienced clergy and lay people who support church leaders as they discern their role in the disaster recovery process.

 After the major hurricanes of 2017 and 2018, the US Disaster Program continues to work with Long-term Recovery partners in the Episcopal dioceses of Texas, East and North Carolina (Episcopal Farmworker Ministry), Puerto Rico and the Virgin Islands to build resilience.
 Each of the programs play a significant role in helping families and individuals transition into a safe and healthy new normal.
 Some program efforts include mental-health counseling for families experiencing violence as a result of hurricane-related job losses and trauma, home restoration programming for immigrants, preparedness plan development and case management, which helps individuals gain access to government and other aid.
 Learn more about the current Long-term recovery programs